Lowell House: History and traditions

-Lowell was one of the first Houses built in the realization of President Lowell's long-held dream of providing on-campus accommodations for every Harvard College student throughout his career at the college.
+Lowell was one of the first Houses built in the realization of President Lowell's goal of providing on-campus accommodations for every Harvard College student throughout his career at the college.
 (See Harvard College house system.)
 Its first Master, was Mathematics Department chairman Julian Lowell Coolidge, who also instituted Monday-night high table.
 Historian Elliott Perkins was the first to hold the position of Resident Dean (until recently known as the Allston Burr Senior Tutor) then was Master from 1942 to 1963.
 Classicist Zeph Stewart was the third Master, and William and Mary Lee Bossert served from 1975 to 1998.
 In 1998, Diana Eck and Dorothy Austin became the first same-sex couple to be house masters (during their tenure, the term "master" was replaced with "faculty dean").
 The current faculty deans of Lowell House are David Laibson and Nina Zipser.
 Lowell's sister college at Yale University is Pierson College.

-House traditions include Masters' Tea on Thursday afternoons, a May Day Waltz at dawn on the Weeks Footbridge, high table, and the annual Lowell House Opera mounted in the dining hall.
+House traditions include Tea on Thursday afternoons, a May Day Waltz at dawn on the Weeks Footbridge, high table, and the annual Lowell House Opera mounted in the dining hall.
 Springtime brings the Bacchanalia Formal, often with a live swing band in the courtyard.

 For each Arts First event, the first weekend in May, there is a courtyard performance of the 1812 Overture, during which those not part of the official orchestral ensemble are encouraged to assist on kazoos; in lieu of cannon, hydrogen-filled balloons are ignited by the House chemistry tutor; and until recently (see below) the performance would climax with the role originally scored by Tchaikovsky for authentic Russian zvon (a "bell" in the Slovakina language or "bell sound" in Russian), being played (appropriately enough) by Lowell's own authentic Russian zvon.

-There is a winter holiday dinner, and various sophomore, senior, Roundtable and faculty dinners take place throughout the year.
+There is a winter holiday dinner, and various sophomore, senior, and faculty dinners take place throughout the year.
 Language tables and special-interest tables are common features of everyday lunches and dinners.
 Many House events are organized by Lowell's "House Committee" of elected undergraduates from within the House.
-The committee operates separately from the Harvard Undergraduate Council (UC), to organize student events and manage funding.
-The HoCo, as with the other student government organizations in the Houses, is funded by the UC.
+The committee operates separately from the Harvard Undergraduate Association, to organize student events and manage funding.
+The HoCo, as with the other student government organizations in other Houses, is funded by the College and the HUA.

 Lowell House was the residence of Silas (Method Man) and Jamal (Redman) in the 2001 comedy How High.

 As part of Harvard's House Renewal Project, Lowell House closed for renovation in the summer of 2017; work was completed in the summer of 2019.